Many electric vehicles to lose big tax credit with new rules

 The government says companies have announced at least $45 billion in U.S. investments since the Inflation Reduction Act was passed.

-Whatever form the new rules take, they may not please legislators.
-Sen. Joe Manchin, the West Virginia Democrat who negotiated terms of the Inflation Reduction Act, has criticized how Biden is administering the law and has threatened to sue.

 Senate Finance Committee Chairman Ron Wyden, D-Oregon, said he has concerns about the battery material provisions.
-“Free Trade Agreements cannot be unilaterally decided by the Executive Branch,” he said during a recent hearing.
+“Free Trade Agreements cannot be unilaterally decided by the executive branch,” he said during a recent hearing.
 “They require consultation and consent from Congress.
 That includes any agreements on critical minerals.”

 Krisher reported from Detroit.